crcn/beanpoll.js/README.md

 Beanpole is *not* a server
 --------------------------

-Don't get the wrong idea.
 Beanpole's more like an evolved EventEmitter.
-Think of it that way...
-Now get that idea out of your head >.>.

 What are some features?
 -----------------------